ortus-docs/coldbox-docs/full/event_handlers/http_method_security.md

 ## Allowed Methods Property

-Another feature property on an event handler is called <code>this.allowedMethods</code> and it is a declarative structure that you can use to determine what are the allowed HTTP methods for any action on the event handler.
-If the request action HTTP method is not found in the list then it will look for a <code>onInvalidHTTPMethod()</code> (See [Docs](convention_methods.md)) on the handler, call it if found, else ColdBox throws a 405 exception that is uniform across requests.
+Another feature property on an event handler is called <code>this.allowedMethods</code>.
+It is a declarative structure that you can use to determine what the allowed HTTP methods are for any action on the event handler.
+If the request action HTTP method is not found in the list, it will look for a <code>onInvalidHTTPMethod()</code> (See [Docs](convention_methods.md)) on the handler and call it if found.
+Otherwise ColdBox throws a 405 exception that is uniform across requests.

 ```js
 component{